laggykiller/Hackintosh_MSI_B660M-A_WIFI_DDR4/README.md

 I do not have thunderbolt device, so I cannot test for it.

+I have tried to use Ventura on this setup

 Other than above, everything should work.

 Please report problems you encountered in issues.
 Feel free to send pull requests.